 - Notice will be posted in conspicuous places including the point of disruption

-- ISG will contact customers with appointments regarding the disruption
+- ISI will contact customers with appointments regarding the disruption

 6. Customer Feedback:

-- ISG will provide customers with the opportunity to provide feedback on the services provided to customers with disabilities
+- ISI will provide customers with the opportunity to provide feedback on the services provided to customers with disabilities

 - Feedback forms along with alternate methods of providing feedback such as verbally (in person or by telephone), or written (handwritten, delivered, website or email), will be available on request